What Does Fish Oil Do

-Omega-3 fatty acids are an essential part of your diet, supporting good health throughout your body.
-Omega-3s are an important part of the membranes surrounding all of the cells throughout your body.
+You may have heard that there are many health benefits of fish oil.
+Naturally exist in fish oil is omega-3 fatty acids.
+Omega-3s are an important part of the membranes surrounding the cells throughout your body.
 There are three key omega-3 fatty acids:

 - Alpha-linolenic acid (ALA)